Dr. Thomas Pani

 2025

-Massively parallel symbolic verification of 125 invariants across a multi-contract governance system.
+Formal specification and symbolic verification of 125 invariants across a multi-contract governance system.

-GitHub | PDF report | → writeup (recommended)
+→ write-up | GitHub | PDF report

 Aztec Solidity Quint Apalache Formal Verification